EternalGoldenBraid/daily/README.md

 ## Project Description

 The sole purpose of this application for now is to track my daily activities, and the ratings I give to either those activities, or the days themselves as a whole.
-These ratings coupled with daily events will generate patterns that allow me to find events that have a negative impact on my daily well being (i.e. events that consistently lead to a negative sore).
+These ratings coupled with daily events will generate patterns that allow me to find events that have a negative impact on my daily well being (i.e. events that consistently lead to a negative score).

-The project is also relevant for me to learn machine learning in the near future in the form of predictive machine learning algorithms.
-Paired with learning to graph clear and insightful graphs with the dataset.
+The project also coincides with my intereset in data and extracting patterns that can be used to support optimization and long term oriented planning.
+Visualizing data sets is a large component of this and I am keen on adding that in as well.

 ## Project Status